EHEA Official Master's: Research Master in Art and Design

 - M4.
 Artistic Research I (6 ECTS, Obligatory)

 - M5.
-Practices and Fields of Current Design I (6 ECTS, Obligatory)
+Research in Design I (6 ECTS, Obligatory)

 - M6.
 Critique Workshop (6 ECTS, Obligatory)